cekrem/cekrem.github.io/content/posts/making-impossible-states-impossible-with-functional-dependency-injection.md

     Html.button (List.reverse attrs) (List.reverse children)
 ```

+Simply put, this ensures that a button _either_ has an onclick _or_ is disabled before allowing it to build.
+No runtime validation, just extensible record with "traits" or props that indicate their process state.
 The signatures do the work: `toHtml` cannot be called until we've satisfied both requirements.
 We can choose order freely, and we can add more "markings" later without changing existing users.

 ## Practical Checklist for "Impossible States"